onzfonz/comp227/src/content/1/en/part1d.md

 ### Event Handling Revisited

-Event handling has proven to be a difficult topic in previous iterations of this course.

-For this reason, we will revisit the topic.
+Event handling is tricky, so we will revisit the topic.

 Let's assume that we're developing this simple application with the following component `App`: